 Students completing overseas internships are required to complete the ISP pre-departure seminar.

 Acceptable internships must be relevant to the political science discipline and require some substantial writing.
 The work experience must involve the student in the political, policy, or judicial process.
 Students may not receive credit for experiences resulting from formal course work, i.e. teaching or research assistant, training at a police academy, etc. or for work that is conducted from home or on the BYU campus.
+However, during the COVID-19 pandemic while BYU has suspended regular internships, as an exception students may receive credit if the internship is being done remotely and meets all other requirements for the credit.
+Students may only receive 3.0 POLI 399R credits for these remote or virtual internships.
 Additionally, students may not receive credit if they are working for organizations in which a member of their family will supervise them or have oversight over their work supervisor, or if the organization promotes causes in conflict with the values or standards of the Church of Jesus Christ of Latter-day Saints.
 Upper division credit may not be received for experiences in which more than one-third of the internship duties involve clerical work, i.e. filing, photocopying, errands, etc.

 Students interning for a political campaign may receive three credits if their work assignment is substantive and will expose them to the campaign's management and operations.
 It is important that the work assignments allow the student to observe and, ideally, work with the campaign's strategy, fundraising, media relations, and organization of volunteers.
 Credit will not be granted for students who are just working as volunteers at a low level in the campaign structure.
 Political campaign internships do not qualify for more than three credits.
 Students considering an internship with a political campaign are encouraged to discuss their assignment with the political science intern coordinator before completing the application for credit.